alpinedatalabs/demos/README.markdown

 [__Presidential Donations__] (/alpinedatalabs/demos/tree/master/us_presidential_donations)

-Donations by individual
+Donations by individual.
-Comparison of the distribution of contributions at various levels
+Comparison of the distribution of contributions at various donation levels

 _Size:_ millions of rows, runs in ~5 minutes